April 3, 10, 17 and 24, 2018

 - Discuss recommendations to do a gap analysis to ensure compliance with all of the hospital CoPs.

-- Understand the responsibilities of the pharmacist including developing, supervising and coordinating activities of the pharmacy;
+- Explain the responsibilities of the pharmacist that include developing, supervising and coordinating activities of the pharmacy;

 - Recall the requirements for security and storage of medications, medication carts and anesthesia carts; and